Hans Place: Notable residents and events

-Jane Austen resided at 23 Hans Place.
-Letitia Elizabeth Landon, the poet L.E.L., lived and worked on the top floor of 22 Hans Place between 1826 and 1837.
-She was born at No. 25 in 1802.
+Jane Austen resided at 23 Hans Place in 1814–15, the home of her brother Henry Thomas Austen, while she was writing Emma (novel).

+34 Hans place was the residence of William Layman from around 1816, until his death in 1826, when he left the lease to his widow, the former Elizabeth Perry, eldest surviving daughter of John Perry (shipbuilder) founder of the Blackwall Yard, whom he had married in 1798.
+Elizabeth Layman continued to live at 34 Hans Place until her death there in Jan 1837.
+As 34 Hans Place is one of only a couple of houses that are still of original construction, it is (unknowingly) William Layman's house that is used to show what Henry Austen's house would have looked.

 26 Hans Place was home of Archibald Corbett, 1st Baron Rowallan and family including his daughter Hon .Elsie Cameron Corbett who became an ambulance driver in Serbia during World War I and was awarded medals by the British and Serbian governments.

 22 Hans Place formed the headquarters of the 1921 Irish Treaty delegation.
 The delegates were Arthur Griffith, Robert Barton, and Michael Collins; Secretary to the delegation was Robert Erskine Childers, who was also Robert Barton's cousin and father of the fourth President of Ireland Erskine Hamilton Childers.
 At 11.15 PM on 5 December 1921, the delegates made the historic decision to recommend the treaty to the Dáil Éireann; the negotiations finally closed with the signing of the Anglo-Irish Treaty at 2.20am on 6 December 1921.
+Letitia Elizabeth Landon, the poet L.E.L., lived and worked on the top floor of 22 Hans Place between 1826 and 1837.
+She was born at No. 25 in 1802.

 Hans Place was the scene of a murder in 1983, when actor Peter Arne was battered to death in his flat, apparently by an Italian vagrant who committed suicide shortly afterwards.

 In the south-east corner at 17 Hans Place is the "Main School" (boys and girls aged 10–13) and headmaster's office of the notable Hill House School, where Prince Charles was a pupil.
 This address had been the home of George Gribble and Norah Royds, where at least one of their notable children was born, namely Phillip Gribble, according to his 1964 autobiography Off The Cuff.
 (Other siblings include Phyllis, later Phyllis Fordham of Ashwell Bury; Vivien Gribble, the engraver and illustrator; Lesley, mother of Frederic Seebohm, Baron Seebohm; and Julian Royds Gribble, who won a VC at the end of World War I and died of influenza in a German prison of war camp.)